Kentik - Network Observability

 • Analytics and reporting: DEM solutions should provide analytics and reporting capabilities to help IT teams identify performance issues and optimize application and network performance.

-About Kentik’s DEM Solution
+About Kentik’s Digital Experience Monitoring Solution

 Kentik Synthetics is an autonomous, context-aware synthetic monitoring tool that enables businesses to measure the end-user experience from anywhere in the world.
-With hundreds of strategically positioned global agents in internet cities around the world and in every cloud region within AWS, Google Cloud, Microsoft Azure, and IBM Cloud, Kentik Synthetics lets network teams automate test creation and get the context needed to make test results actionable.
+With hundreds of strategically positioned global agents in internet cities worldwide and in every cloud region within AWS, Google Cloud, Microsoft Azure, and IBM Cloud, Kentik Synthetics lets network teams automate test creation and get the context needed to make test results actionable.
 Autonomous tests allow testing towards a higher-level entity, and IP addresses are determined automatically based on actual network traffic.
 Kentik’s BGP monitoring lets businesses see BGP announcements and withdrawal events, paths taken, and get alerted to hijacks, reachability issues, and path changes.
 Kentik’s simple pricing offers more testing at a lower cost, with 2.5M credits per month for Kentik Pro customers and 5M credits per month for Kentik Premier customers.

 Start a free trial to try it yourself.